truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 * You also have to create everything yourself, like autoscaling and other applicative stuff.

 CAAS: Container as a service.
 Run your container without managing the underlying server.
 Google Kubernetes Engine is an example of CAAS.
 Based upon Kubernetes to manage your containers in a cluster of machines managed by Google.
 * You do not control the underlying VM, but with Kubernetes, you have a more fine-grained control over your deployments.
-Of course, you need to manage yourself your Deployments upgrades in version, the communication inside your cluster, the exposition of your application using HTTP Load Balancer...
+Of course, you need to manage yourself your Deployments upgrades, the communication inside your cluster, the exposition of your application using HTTP Load Balancer...

 PAAS: Platform As a Service.
 Run your application easily without any server management.
 AppEngine is an example of PAAS.
 * You focus only on the code, and with light configurations (.yml file) you can configure autoscalings for your application